 - O Stopped.
 The basket coasts to a stop.
 After the appropriate end-of-formula delay, the signal sounds.
-The signal continues to sound until the operator presses . - 1 Reversing.
+The signal continues to sound until the operator presses . - Reversing.
 After the last step, the basket coasts to a stop, then begins reversing at wash speed while the signal sounds.
 The basket continues reversing with the signal on until the operator presses to silence the signal and end the formula. - Drain speed.
 After the last step, the basket coasts to a stop, then accelerates to drain speed while the signal sounds.
 The basket continues turning at drain speed with the signal on until the operator presses to silence the signal and end the formula. - Tumble.
 After the last step, the basket coasts to a stop, then begins reversing at wash speed.
 After two minutes of tumbing, the signal sounds.
-The basket continues tumbling at wash speed with the signal sounding until the operator presses to end the formula. - 4 Stopped without buzzer.
-This option is similar to the θ =Stopped option, but the signal shuts off after sounding for two minutes.
-The operator can end the formula before this time expires by pressing \P . - 5 Reversing without buzzer.
-This selection is similar to I=Reversing, but the signal shuts off after sounding for two minutes.
-The operator can press \P to end the formula before this time expires. - Orain speed without buzzer.
+The basket continues tumbling at wash speed with the signal sounding until the operator presses to end the formula. - 4 Stopped with 2-minute buzzer.
+This option is similar to the 0=Stopped option, but the signal shuts off after two minutes.
+The door unlocks after a delay.
+The operator can end the formula before this time expires by pressing \P . - 5 Reversing with 2-minute buzzer.
+This selection is similar to I=Reversing, but the signal shuts off and the basket stops after two minutes.
+The door unlocks after a delay.
+The operator can press \P to end the formula before this time expires. - Orain speed with 2-minute buzzer.
 This option is similar to option 2=Drain speed, except the signal shuts off after sounding for two minutes.
-The operator can end the formula before this time expires by pressing . - 7 Tumble without buzzer.
-This option is similar to 3=Tumble, except the signal sounds for only two minutes before it shuts off.
-The operator can end the formula before this time expires by pressing .
+The door unlocks after a delay.
+The operator can end the formula before this time expires by pressing \P . - 7 Tumble with 2-minute buzzer.
+This option is similar to 3=Tumble, except the signal starts when reversing stops and sounds for two minutes, then shuts off.
+The door unlocks after a delay.
+The operator can end the formula before this time expires by pressing \P .

-ADD/CHANGE FORMULA 00 RETURN TO MENU
+ADD/CHANGE FORMULA OO RETURN TO MENU